christso/crypto-investing-guide/README.md

 # Additional Resources

+## Bitcoin and Crypto

 [Bitcoin.org](https://bitcoin.org/en/) - originally registered and owned by Bitcoin's first two developers.
 This provides a good beginners guide whether you're an individual, business or a developer.

-[The Bitcoin Standard: The Decentralized Alternative to Central Banking](https://www.amazon.com.au/Bitcoin-Standard-Decentralized-Alternative-Central-ebook/dp/B07BPM3GZQ) - book explaining the evolution of money over millenia and the social implications of Bitcoin.

 [Mastering Bitcoin, by Andreas M. Antonopoulos](https://github.com/bitcoinbook/bitcoinbook) - technical book on Bitcoin.